 This seminar introduces students to the work and methodologies of social and cultural historians.
 The main focus of these historians in on certain social groups, such as peasants, slaves, poor workers, women, etc., who have been seemingly powerless for much of history.
 This course explores the significant roles these groups have in fact had in the development of human history.
 In studying these roles, students gain a better understanding of the continuities and changes in daily life among ordinary people.
 Lastly, since this course takes a comparative approach, students develop a heightened consciousness of contemporary social and cultural structures.
-Prerequisite: See NOTE below.
+Prerequisite: a 200 level history course or permission of instructor.

-The Nature and Meaning of History HIST 352 3 Credits
+Nature & Meaning of History HIST352

 The first half of this course examines selective theories of history from Herodotus through Braudel.
 The second part investigates the historiography of a single topic according to student interest.
 Readings are selected to introduce the student to interpretive issues surrounding the selected topic.
 The perspectives of several practicing historians are considered.
 Students write a research paper.
 Prerequisite: Intended for history majors and as a capstone course for history minors; open to others who have successfully completed at least three history courses and have the permission of the instructor.
 Writing intensive course.
-Prerequisite: See NOTE below.
+Prerequisite: a 200 level history course or permission of instructor.